 A beautiful 2D platformer game I have been working on since 2009 with Lost Pixel.
 You can buy it on Frogatto.com for $9.99.
 DRM-free.
 10+ hours of gameplay.
 No internet connection required.
 Hand-pixelled artwork.
 Family-friendly.
 Source available on github, coming soon to Steam!

-I was responsible for the Chronos UI and accompanying web API between 2018 and 2020.
-During my employment at Krontech, I redesigned the UI and reimplemented it so as to accept arbitrary updates from the web API.
+Between 2018 and 2020 I worked on the Chronos High-Speed Camera, from Kron Technologies.
+Among other jobs, I redesigned the camera's UI and added a remote-control web API to it.
 The update was generally well-received, and can be applied to your camera by following the instructions on the forum release thread.

 Over the course of two weeks in the spring of 2013, I was commissioned by a company called Ayogo to program a match-3 game.
 Candy Crunch was the outcome.
 Match more than three candies together to score a bonus.
 There is also a double-sized version.
 You can the game.

 A 3D puzzle game with a train theme, which I made over the course of 2011.
 It features roughly a dozen puzzles of varying difficulty, and has an expansion pack which grants 11 more.
 While I considered it rather nice, it was a commercial failure.
 Comes with editor & player.
 Code on Github.
 No digital rights management software included.

 This project aims to make a free, open-source platformer for coders and artists to use as a resource.
 I lead the programming side of the project.
 Code on Github.
 Discussion is at a sub-forum on PixelJoint.